wazuh/wazuh-documentation/source/user-manual/capabilities/sec-config-assessment/security-configuration-assessment.rst

   If the *requirements* aren't satisfied for a specific policy file, the scan for that file won't start.

-Each section have their own fields that can be mandatory as described below:
+Each section has their own fields that can be mandatory as described below:

 **Policy section**